commitsovercoffee/hope/README.md

 bash ./hope/install.sh;
 ```

-- **Once the installation is complete, your system will automatically restart.** After the reboot, enter your username "hope" and the password you created during setup to log in.
+- Once the installation is complete, your system will automatically restart.
-- **The first time you launch neovim/neovide, you might see a blank screen for a minute.** Don't worry, this is normal!
-It's just installing the necessary packages in the background.
-Be patient, and you'll be ready to use the editor soon.
+- After the reboot, enter the username "hope" and the password you created during setup to log in.

 ## What Next ?

-<details><summary>Keymaps</summary>
+<details><summary>Explore Keymaps</summary>
 <br>

 Basic :